 I would love it if we could come together to create Life Labs, an idea taken from MIT.
 I think for each of the four focus areas, we should have a technology-focused lab where clinicians and engineers are developing technologies within a domain.
 The idea is to accelerate health care performance in these discipline areas.

-I would also like to see an expansion of the STEM programming Jump Sim offers by partnering with Peoria area schools to offer entry-level positions into health care.
+I would also like to see an expansion of the STEAM programming Jump Sim offers by partnering with Peoria area schools to offer entry-level positions into health care.
 This combined with our programs that expose students to different types of medical careers will fast-track young people into a situation where they can use their gifts and talents.
 This would continue until these students choose their path into a medical discipline.

 Matthew Warrens, Vice President of Innovation Partnerships